James Monroe

-Early life
+Early life and education

-James Monroe was born April 28, 1758, in his parents' house in a wooded area of Westmoreland County, Virginia.
-The marked site is one mile from the unincorporated community known today as Monroe Hall, Virginia.
+James Monroe was born on April 28, 1758, in his parents' house in a wooded area of Westmoreland County in the Colony of Virginia, to Andrew Spence Monroe and Elizabeth Jones.
+The marked site is one mile (1.6 km) from the unincorporated community known today as Monroe Hall, Virginia.
 The James Monroe Family Home Site was listed on the National Register of Historic Places in 1979.
-His father Spence Monroe (1727–1774) was a moderately prosperous planter and slave owner who also practiced carpentry.
-His mother Elizabeth Jones (1730–1772) married Spence Monroe in 1752 and they had five children: Elizabeth, James, Spence, Andrew, and Joseph Jones.
+He had one sister, Elizabeth and three younger brothers, Spence, Andrew and Joseph Jones.
+Monroe's father worked as a craftsman and was a patriot who was involved in protests against the Stamp Act.
+His mother was the daughter of a Welsh immigrant whose family was one of the wealthiest in King George County.

-His paternal great-great-grandfather Patrick Andrew Monroe emigrated to America from Scotland in the mid-17th century, and was part of an ancient Scottish clan known as Clan Munro.
-In 1650 he patented a large tract of land in Washington Parish, Westmoreland County, Virginia.
-Monroe's mother was the daughter of James Jones, who immigrated from Wales and settled in nearby King George County, Virginia.
-Jones was a wealthy architect.
+His paternal great-great-grandfather Patrick Andrew Monroe emigrated to America from Scotland in the mid-17th century as a Royalist after the defeat of Charles I in the English Civil War, and was part of an ancient Scottish clan known as Clan Munro.
+In 1650, he patented a large tract of land in Washington Parish, Westmoreland County, Virginia.
 Also among James Monroe's ancestors were French Huguenot immigrants, who came to Virginia in 1700.

-At age 11, Monroe was enrolled in Campbelltown Academy, the lone school in the county.
+At age 11, Monroe was enrolled in Campbelltown Academy, the only school in the county.
+This school was considered the best in the colony of Virginia, which is why Monroe was later able to immediately take advanced courses in Latin and mathematics at the College of William & Mary.
 He attended this school only 11 weeks a year, as his labor was needed on the farm.
-During this time, Monroe formed a lifelong friendship with an older classmate, John Marshall.
-Monroe's mother died in 1772, and his father two years later.
+During this time, Monroe formed a lifelong friendship with an older classmate, future Chief Justice of the Supreme Court John Marshall.
+In 1772, Monroe's mother died after giving birth to her youngest child and his father died soon after, leaving him as the eldest son in charge of the family.
 Though he inherited property, including slaves, from both of his parents, the 16-year-old Monroe was forced to withdraw from school to support his younger brothers.
-His childless maternal uncle, Joseph Jones, became a surrogate father to Monroe and his siblings.
-A member of the Virginia House of Burgesses, Jones took Monroe to the capital of Williamsburg, Virginia, and enrolled him in the College of William and Mary.
+His childless maternal uncle, Joseph Jones, became a surrogate father to Monroe and his siblings and paid off his brother-in-law's debts.
+A member of the Virginia House of Burgesses, Jones took Monroe to the capital of Williamsburg, Virginia, and enrolled him in the College of William and Mary in June 1774.
 Jones also introduced Monroe to important Virginians such as Thomas Jefferson, Patrick Henry, and George Washington.
-In 1774, opposition to the British government grew in the Thirteen Colonies in reaction to the "Intolerable Acts", and Virginia sent a delegation to the First Continental Congress.
-Monroe became involved in the opposition to Lord Dunmore, the colonial governor of Virginia, and took part in the storming of the Governor's Palace.